Apply to Colleges

 Dates and Deadlines

-You can list the colleges that you've applied to in My Action Plan beginning in October 2019 through the end of February 2020.
-The drawing for the $1,000 Apply to Colleges scholarships will occur on March 1, 2020 and all entries earned will apply to that drawing date.
+You can list the colleges you've applied to in My Action Plan beginning in October and through the end of February.
+Scholarships are awarded at the end of February.
+The drawing occurs on the first day of the following month.

-You can still qualify for the Apply to Colleges scholarship if you applied binding Early Decision.
-On the Apply to Colleges scholarship card, once you have listed the college where you applied Early Decision, enter “Early Decision“ in the second text box to earn your entry.
-You should consider preparing other applications as you wait to hear back from your Early Decision school since you may only have a few weeks left to apply to other schools if you need to.
+You can still qualify for this Opportunity Scholarship if you applied binding early decision.
+On the Apply to Colleges scholarship card, once you’ve listed the college where you applied early decision, enter “early decision” in the second text box to earn your entry.
+You should consider preparing other applications as you wait to hear back from your early decision school since you may only have a few weeks left to apply to other schools if you need to.

-Keep in mind, Early Action and Early Decision are different.
-If you applied Early Action, you will need to indicate a second college that you have applied to qualify for this scholarship.
-For more information about applying Early Decision vs. Early Action, review this article.
+Keep in mind, early action and early decision are different.
+If you applied early action, you’ll need to indicate a second college where you’ve applied to qualify for this scholarship.
+For more information about applying early decision versus early action, review this article.

-Yes, however, please keep in mind that, per the Official Rules, if you are selected for a scholarship, we will not be able to disburse scholarship(s) to colleges that are not Title IV institutions.
+Yes—but please keep in mind that, per the official rules, if you’re selected for a scholarship, we will not be able to disburse scholarship(s) to colleges that are not Title IV institutions.